Here’s our updated Olly Beat the Bloat report.

 - Contains dandelion which helps to flush water from your body

-- Contains a blend of digestive enzymes to help you absorb food properly
+- Contains a blend of digestive enzymes to help you properly digest foods

 - Only 4 active ingredients